python-pillow/grant-proposal2/README.rst

 Grant Proposal
 --------------

-Provide funding to renew python-pillow.org domain for maximum (allowed by directnic.com) length of 8 years.
+Provide funding to renew python-pillow.org domain for maximum (allowed by directnic.com) period of time of 8 years.

 Abstract
 ~~~~~~~~